dorjeduck/llm.mojo/README.md

 ## Notes

 - To use the latest version of llm.🔥, please ensure you have [Mojo 24.4](https://docs.modular.com/mojo/manual/get-started/) installed.
+- Before using llm.🔥 for the first time, please run the following preparatory commands:

 ```bash
 python prepro_tinyshakespeare.py